-Group 1 (high-risk)- Between 4 and 6 months of age: Skin test should be done (or blood test only if skin test is not available in a timely manner) in the children at highest risk before eating peanut.
-The high-risk group is defined by children with severe eczema or another food allergy.
-The guidelines say egg allergy, but I would do it for a child with any existing anaphylaxis to food.
-Severe eczema means recurrent eczema rashes that require use of topical prescriptions to control in addition to skin care measures.
+Group 1 (high-risk): Skin test should be done (or blood test only if skin test is not available in a timely manner) in the kids at highest risk before eating peanut.
+The high-risk group is defined by kids with severe eczema or another food allergy.
+The guidelines say egg allergy, but I would do it for a kid with any existing anaphylaxis to food.

 If testing is positive, depending on the level, the child should be offered a peanut food challenge in the office soon after the testing is done.

-Group 2 At- 6 months of age: For children with mild eczema, which are children who do not need topical medication therapy, then introduce peanut-containing foods at home by six months.
+Group 2: For kids with mild eczema, which are kids who do not need topical medication therapy, then introduce peanut-containing foods at home by six months.
 Nobody knows the rate of reactions in these kids, but is likely very low.

-Group 3- as desired by family before 11 months: All other children without eczema or other food allergies, even if there is a family history, should eat peanut at home when people feel comfortable.
-The EAT (Enquiring About Tolerance) NEJM study from 2016 also suggests that early introduction is safe and may prevent peanut allergy in this group of children who do not have allergic problems.
+Group 3: All other kids without eczema or other food allergies, even if there is a family history, should eat peanut at home when people feel comfortable.
+The EAT (Enquiring About Tolerance) NEJM study from 2016 also suggests that early introduction is safe and may prevent peanut allergy in this group of kids who do not have allergic problems.

 Should other solids (i.e., vegetables) be introduced first?
 I had read that peanut should not be the first food.

 Yes, have the child eat other foods before giving forms of peanut containing foods.
-Too many people could mistake normal “learning how to eat” issues for a reaction if safe forms of peanut went first.
+Too many people could mistake normal “learning how to eat” issues for a reaction if peanut went first.

 From what I read, 11% of the babies who showed sensitization to peanut and were given a small amount of peanut to eat had still developed a peanut allergy when they were retested five years later.
 Do you have any theories as to why early introduction of peanut did not prevent a peanut allergy for those kids?
 Why would it work for some, but not all?

-However, when you look at the study in detail, by the per protocol analysis, it is ALL of the children who had positive skin testing and then “failed” (the 11%) the protocol, had the allergic reaction during the initial food challenge.
-If you look at the children in this group who passed the initial peanut food challenge, it seems nobody became allergic over the next four-plus years.
-Therefore, it is possible – but rare – that children who are able to tolerate the peanuts early will become allergic later.
-The smaller number in this group cannot prove that no one will react after initially tolerating the peanut.
-It just shows that it will be rare.
+HOWEVER, when you look at the study in detail, by the per protocol analysis, it is remarkable that ALL of the kids who “failed” (the 11%) had the allergic reaction during the initial food challenge.
+If you look at the kids in this group who passed the initial peanut food challenge, nobody became allergic over the next four-plus years.
+Therefore, it is possible – but rare – that kids who are able to tolerate the peanuts early will become allergic later.

 Another way of thinking about these recommendations is to not think about it “working.”
 Think about the alternative of delayed introduction as “not working” by increasing risk to develop peanut allergy.
 LEAP-recommended early and often introduction is restoring normal (i.e., eat food such as peanut as an infant).
 Unnecessary avoidance increases risk.

-How do you feel that the NIH guidelines should be applied in accordance to the WHO guidelines for food introduction (which say that infants should be exclusively breastfed until six months old)?
+How do you feel that the NIH guidelines should be applied in accordance to the WHO guidelines (infants should be exclusively breastfed until six months old)?

 Many experts agree that the WHO guidelines recommending exclusive breastfeeding before six months need to change.
 They remind me of the previous AAP recommendations to avoid foods like peanut and egg until certain ages.
 Both those and the WHO recommendations are based on no good evidence.
-The LEAP and EAT studies would suggest that there is risk to delay peanut introduction based on WHO recommendations in high-risk kids.
+The LEAP and EAT studies would suggest that there is risk to these recommendations in high-risk kids.